CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

 15. You've finished a task.
 Congrations!
 Let's mark a task as finshed.
     * `i` to view index
     * `fin 3`
-    Dateline task learn tasktracker is marked as finished.
+    Dateline task learn task-tracker is marked as finished.
 16. To exit the program, try:

 	* `exit`